BrontePendergast/CAREFirst/README.md

 **Subject Matter Experts:**

-4 board-certified physicians practicing general surgery, trauma surgery, and internal medicine and 1 licensed Emergency Medical Technician (EMT) reviewed CareFirst responses.
+We had four board-certified physicians practicing general surgery, trauma surgery, and internal medicine and 1 licensed Emergency Medical Technician (EMT) review CareFirst responses.

 Overall, CareFirst was rated a 7.2 for trustworthiness; reviewing on a scale of 0 to 10 the correctness of the information provided in the response.
 CareFirst was rated a 6.7 for comprehensiveness; reviewing on a scale of 0 to 10 the completeness of the information provided in the response.